AstroJosePC/TESSDataExploration/README.md

 WHAT DOES THE PIPELINE DO?
 ---------------------------

+There are two folders included in this repository that showcase what this pipeline produces.

+- LightCurvesPlots: These PDFs files include a grid of plots that showcase our targets' TESS Full-Frame Images, the aperture methods we use, and their impact on the light curves.
+- DraftPeriodograms: These PDFs are simple periodogram plots produced from the three light curves for every target.

 - All scripts perform different tasks
   - download_tpfs8: This code will download IC2391's 118 Full Frame cut outs, and attach the handpicked apertures I created using the included sample TPFs.
 All TPFs are saved following this format: